chenmoke2022-sys/T-NSEC-Core/docs/methodology/AI_WORKFLOW.md

 This is a prime example of how I translate **intuition** into **code** without knowing the syntax.

+### The Process

 1.  **The Intuition**: I felt that simply training a model to "mimic" another wasn't enough.
 It needed to learn the *structural relationship* of the data, not just the output.
 I visualized this as "aligning the shape of the data clouds."
+2.  **The Prompt (My Input)**:
-2.  **The Prompt**: I explained this visual intuition to the AI: *"Don't just minimize the error.
-Make the student model's embedding distribution look like the teacher's.
-Like fitting two 3D clouds together."*
+    > "Don't just minimize the MSE error.
+I want the student model's embedding distribution to look like the teacher's geometrically.
+Think of it like aligning two 3D point clouds.
+Can we use something like Eigenvalues or Spectral Analysis to align their covariance matrices?"
-3.  **The Translation**: The AI suggested using **Spectral Analysis** and **Singular Value Decomposition (SVD)** to align the covariance matrices.
-4.  **The Code**: The AI generated the PyTorch code for the spectral loss function.
+3.  **The Translation (AI's Output)**: The AI suggested using **Singular Value Decomposition (SVD)** and generated the PyTorch code for a custom `SpectralLoss` function.
-5.  **The Result**: I verified the performance.
+4.  **The Result**: I verified the performance.
 It worked better than standard distillation.

 **Value**: I didn't write the PyTorch matrix operations, but the *innovation* came from my intuition.